 Discovering Vietnam, that’s discovering its food as well as the urban jungle Ho Chi Ming City actually is.
 A food tour felt like the right activity to combine both!

-I already told that Saigon has its own idea of traffic.
+I have already told you that Saigon has its own idea of traffic.
 Cars get stuck in traffic all the time.
-So when I wanted to discover the city and its kitchen, doing it by bikes felt like the right way to go.
+So when I wanted to discover the city and its kitchen, doing it by bike felt like the right way to go.
 And so I jumped on the back of Thinh’s scooter, to discover some food.

 Thanh Le, who owns the company Saigon on Bikes, guided the small group of scooters from place to place during an evening of fun and discovery.